James D. Bell: Life

 Bell was born in New York City, New York, on September 29, 1845.
 He was of Welsh parentage.

 Bell was attending the College of the City of New York as part of its Class of 1863 when the American Civil War broke out.
 Although he was only 16 at the time, he managed to convinced the recruiting officers he was old enough to enlist.
 He enlisted in October 1861 and was mustered in as a private in Company B of the 1st New York Mounted Rifles Regiment.
 He was promoted to corporal later that month.
-He was wounded in battle on the Blackwater River on November 1862.
+He was wounded in battle on the Blackwater River in November 1862.
 He was promoted to sergeant in December 1862.
-He re-enlisted on February 1864.
+He re-enlisted in February 1864.
 He was promoted to commissary sergeant in July 1864, regimental commissary sergeant in October 1864, and later that month to first sergeant of Company E. He was captured in Weldon, North Carolina, in April 1865.
 He was released at Sister's Ferry, Georgia, in May 1865.
 He was mustered out in June 1865.

 After the end of his military service, Bell spent the next eight years working with newspapers, starting as a staff member for the New York Graphic.
 After the paper was suspended, he became a Washington correspondent for the New York World.
 He later worked for the paper as an editorial writer, and it was during that point he began studying law.
 In 1871 he moved to Williamsburg.
 He was admitted to the bar in 1880 and became a member of the law firm Daily & Bell.
 Frederick E. Crane later joined the law firm and it became known as Daily, Bell & Crane.
 He was a trustee of the Brooklyn Law Library, an organizer, trustee and president of the Brooklyn Bar Association, member and vice president of the New York State Bar Association, a member of the American Bar Association and president of the Law Department of the International Institute of Arts and Science.
 He later moved to Flatbush, buying a house in Prospect Park South.